A Mobile Nation Requires Efficient & Effective Roadway Access

 An overarching principle of access management is to limit the number of conflict points along a roadway by minimizing the number of driveways and median openings.
 However, the level of access management needed for any particular roadway depends greatly on what type of road it is.
 Most roads can be placed on an access management spectrum that helps to determine the right balance of access and mobility.

-In Iowa, a fully-controlled access facility like a freeway or interstate, sit on one end of this spectrum and are considered Priority I Highways.
-Carefully spaced interchanges greatly limit access, which promotes faster and better flowing traffic.
+In Iowa, a fully controlled access facility like a freeway or interstate sits on one end of this spectrum and is considered Priority I Highways.
+Carefully spaced interchanges significantly limit access, which promotes faster and better-flowing traffic.

 Local residential streets are at the other end of the spectrum, where closely spaced ingresses, such as driveways, are expected.
-Between these two extremes are the various other road types, each with its unique balance of access and mobility.
+The other various road types are between these two extremes, each with its unique balance of access and mobility.
 It’s on these roads that a good access management policy can help improve the flow of traffic while still providing reasonable access to private property.

 Problems Associated with Too Much Direct Access